rankingdigitalrights/index2018/app/_companies/kakao.md

     key_href: emailservice
     name: daum mail
   - item:
-    key: messaging and voip
+    key: messaging & voip
     key_href: messagingvoip
     name: kakaotalk

-total: 50
-analysis_text_left: "Kakao ranked fifth of 12 Internet and Mobile Ecosystems Companies, and received the fifth highest score overall.
-While South Korea is rated <a href=\"https://freedomhouse.org/report/freedom-net/2016/south-korea\" target=\"_blank\">“partly free”</a> by Freedom House’s 2016 <i>Freedom on the Net</i> report, Kakao performed better in the Index than some companies headquartered in the U.S. It ranked solidly ahead of Twitter and Apple, with nearly double the overall score of Samsung, the other South Korean company evaluated for the 2017 Index.<br /><br />Notably, South Korean regulatory requirements helped to boost the company’s performance in a number of areas.
-For example, South Korean law requires grievance mechanisms.
-Kakao’s clear terms of service and privacy policies, and commitment to notify users about changes, can also be credited to legal and regulatory factors.
-However, South Korean law prevents disclosure in other areas.
-Legal requirements around the removal of copyrighted and defamatory content make it difficult to disclose information about certain types of lawful requests to remove or restrict content.
-The law also inhibits user notification about certain types of government requests for user information.
-Kakao would benefit from clearer explanation to users about how the law affects what it does not disclose."
+analysis_text: "Kakao ranked sixth out of the 12 internet and mobile ecosystem companies evaluated, and failed to disclose sufficient information about policies and practices affecting freedom of expression and privacy.
+However, the company performed better than many companies in the Index, including Apple, and continued to outperform Samsung, the other South Korean internet and mobile ecosystem company evaluated, by roughly 21 points.
+Notably, South Korean law, such as requirements for grievance mechanisms, helped to boost the company’s performance.
+However, regulatory factors prevented disclosure in other areas.
+For example, laws requiring companies to remove copyrighted and defamatory content make it difficult to disclose information about certain types of lawful requests to remove or restrict content.
+Kakao would benefit from a clearer explanation to users about how the law affects what it does not disclose."

-analysis_text_right: "<strong>Kakao Corp.</strong> delivers mobile platforms to consumers in South Korea.
-The company’s services cover web-based mail and messaging, search services, maps and location services, as well as media, content, and gaming platforms.
-Further segments include web services, advertising solutions, software, and development and publishing services."
+key_recommendation_paragraph: "<strong>Kakao Corp.</strong> provides online communication and search services in South Korea and internationally, with products that include web-based mail and messaging, a search engine, and maps and location services."

+key_recommendation_list:
+  - <strong>Be more transparent about policing of content.</strong> The company should disclose data about the volume and nature of content or accounts it restricts for terms of service violations.
+  - <strong>Be more transparent about handling of user information.</strong> Kakao should improve its disclosure of whether and how it collects data by tracking users across the internet.
+  - <strong>Communicate more clearly about security.</strong> The company should disclose more about its security policies and practices, including its policies for responding to data breaches.

 analysis_industry: Internet Software and Services
-analysis_market_cap: USD 4,945 million
+analysis_market_cap: USD 8.7 billion
 analysis_stock_symbol: "KOSDAQ: A035720"

-governance: 35
-governance_text: "Kakao ranked ninth in the Governance category, topping Samsung and Twitter, mainly due to above-average performance on two indicators.
-It disclosed some engagement with stakeholders (G5) and its disclosure on grievance and remedy (G6) was greater than that of any other internet and mobile company evaluated.
-While this disclosure was largely due to requirements under South Korean law, Kakao went beyond the law by providing users with an appeals mechanism when content is removed in response to defamation claims.
-On other governance indicators, there are no regulatory obstacles to further strengthening and clearly disclosing accountability and due diligence processes across the board (G1-G4)."
+governance_text: "Kakao ranked sixth out of the 12 internet and mobile ecosystem companies in the Governance category, below five U.S.-based companies, but scored higher than Apple.
+It disclosed a commitment to engage with stakeholders (G5) and more about its grievance and remedy processes (G6) than any other internet and mobile ecosystem company evaluated.
+While this is largely due to requirements under South Korean law, Kakao went beyond the legal requirements by providing users with an appeals mechanism for when content is removed in response to defamation claims.
+However, the company disclosed little regarding its implementation of human rights impact assessments on potential risks to freedom of expression and privacy (G4)."

-freedom: 55
+summary_of_changes_governance:
+  - item:
+    change: positive
+    title: F1. data about terms of service enforcement
+    body: Apple improved its score in the 2018Index by four pouints, the second-largest score improvement of any company evaluated(after Twitter).
+The company improved its public commitment.
+  - item:
+    change: negative
+    title: F4. data about terms of service enforcement
+    body: Apple improved its score in the 2018Index by four pouints, the second-largest score improvement of any company evaluated(after Twitter).
+The company improved its public commitment.

-freedom_text: "Kakao was the second-best performer in the Freedom of Expression category, behind Google. <br /><br /><strong>Terms of service:</strong> Kakao clearly disclosed and documented changes to its terms of service (F2), and disclosed more about how it enforces its terms than any other company in the Index (F3).
-However, it published no data about content removed or accounts deactivated when enforcing its terms (F4).<br /><br /><strong>Content and account restriction requests:</strong> Next to its peers, Kakao had strong disclosure about government and private requests to remove content or restrict accounts (F5-F7).
-Disclosure about its process for responding to government and private requests (F5) was above average, although disclosure about government requests was weaker than about private requests.
-Published data about government requests to restrict content or accounts (F6) contained no information about requests from outside of Korea.
-Notably, however, Kakao’s  transparency reporting about private requests (F7) disclosed more types of data with more granularity than any other company in the Index.
-Kakao also earned the highest score (albeit fewer than half the possible points) for notifying users when content is removed or an account is deactivated (F8)."
+freedom_text: "Kakao received the third-highest freedom of expression score among internet and mobile ecosystem companies, behind Twitter and Google. <br /><br /><strong>Content and account restrictions:</strong> Kakao led most of its peers in its clarity about what types of content and activities are prohibited across its services (F3, F4, F8).
+However, while Kakao disclosed more than most of its peers, on par with Microsoft, about what its rules are and its processes for enforcing them (F3), it disclosed no data about the volume or type of content removed or accounts deactivated as a result of terms of service violations (F4).
+The company earned the second-highest score after Twitter for its clear policies about notifying users when it removes content or restricts accounts (F8). <br /><br /><strong>Content and account restriction requests:</strong> Kakao disclosed less than Google, Oath, Twitter, and Facebook about its handling of government and private requests to remove content or restrict accounts, but it provided more information than Microsoft and Apple (F5-F7).
+Disclosure of its processes for responding to government and private requests (F5) was slightly above average, although disclosure of government requests was weaker than about private requests.
+Notably, the company did not provide data about government requests to restrict content or accounts from outside of South Korea (F6).
+Kakao disclosed more data than its peers, except for Twitter, about private requests it receives to block content or restrict user accounts (F7). <br /><br /><strong>Identity policy:</strong> Kakao stated it may require users to verify their identities with their phone number or an official ID in order to access some services (F11)."

-privacy: 53
+summary_of_changes_freedom:
+  - item:
+    change: positive
+    title: F1. data about terms of service enforcement
+    body: Apple improved its score in the 2018Index by four pouints, the second-largest score improvement of any company evaluated(after Twitter).
+The company improved its public commitment.
+  - item:
+    change: negative
+    title: F4. data about terms of service enforcement
+    body: Apple improved its score in the 2018Index by four pouints, the second-largest score improvement of any company evaluated(after Twitter).
+The company improved its public commitment.

-privacy_text: "Kakao received the fourth-highest score of the 12 Internet and Mobile Ecosystems Companies evaluated, tying with Twitter, in the Privacy category.<br /><br /><strong>Handling of user information:</strong> Kakao received the highest score in the Index for disclosure about collection and sharing of user information, although the clarity of its policies was stronger for Kakao Talk (chat service) than for its search or mail services (P3, P4).
-Disclosure about the purpose for collecting and sharing user information was less detailed (P5).
-Kakao earned the second-highest score after Twitter for disclosure about how long data is retained (P6).
-Disclosures about the extent to which users can control the collection, use, and retention of their information (P7), and options users have to obtain all of the information the company holds about them, was around average (P8).
-Kakao disclosed nothing about whether it collects user information from third parties (P9), although it is required by law to make disclosures if it engages in such a practice.<br /><br /><strong>Requests for user information:</strong> Kakao disclosed less about how it handles government and private requests for user information than most U.S. Internet and Mobile Ecosystems Companies evaluated, but more than the rest of its peers (P10, P11).
-However, the law did inhibit some of the company’s disclosure about user notification for certain types of government requests: Under the Protection of Communications Secrets Act, the authority requesting the user’s information is responsible for any notification, and all other parties involved must keep all information about the process confidential.<br /><br /><strong>Security:</strong> Kakao ranked in the top half of Internet and Mobile Ecosystems Companies on this set of indicators, though it offered less disclosure than Google, Yandex, Microsoft, and Apple (P13-P18).
-Kakao received a perfect score along with Google for institutional oversight and due diligence on data security (P13).
-It provided no information about measures taken to address vulnerabilities (P14) or disclosures about data breaches (P15)."
+privacy_text: "Kakao received the sixth-best privacy score of the 12 internet and mobile ecosystem companies evaluated, falling behind five U.S.-headquartered companies, but scoring higher than Facebook. <br /><br /><strong>Handling of user information: </strong>Kakao disclosed less than most U.S. companies but more than Facebook about its handling of user information (P3-P9).
+Notably, Kakao received the highest score of any company in the Index for its disclosure of what types of user information it collects and shares (P3, P4), but was less transparent about its purpose for doing so (P5).
+While the company improved its disclosure of options KakaoTalk users have to control how their user information is used for targeted advertising, this suggested that targeted advertising is on by fault (P7).
+Kakao also disclosed nothing about whether it tracks users across the internet (P9). <br /><br /><strong>Requests for user information:</strong> Kakao disclosed less about how it handles government and private requests for user information than all U.S. internet and mobile ecosystem companies evaluated, but more than the rest of its peers (P10, P11).
+It provided no information about whether it notifies users of government or private requests for their information (P12).<br /><br /><strong>Security:</strong> Kakao ranked in the top half of internet and mobile ecosystem companies on its disclosure of its security policies, though it offered less disclosure than Google, Apple, Yandex, and Microsoft (P13-P18).
+It received full credit, along with Google, for disclosing what internal measures it takes to secure users’ information (P13).
+However, it provided little information about measures taken to address security vulnerabilities (P14) or about its handling of data breaches (P15).
+Kakao also disclosed less than most of its peers about its encryption practices across different services (P16)."

+summary_of_changes_privacy:
+  - item:
+    change: positive
+    title: F1. data about terms of service enforcement
+    body: Apple improved its score in the 2018Index by four pouints, the second-largest score improvement of any company evaluated(after Twitter).
+The company improved its public commitment.
+  - item:
+    change: positive
+    title: F4. data about terms of service enforcement
+    body: Apple improved its score in the 2018Index by four pouints, the second-largest score improvement of any company evaluated(after Twitter).
+The company improved its public commitment.
 ---